agathis-project/salix-arctica/README.md

 ![alt text](https://github.com/agathis-project/salix-arctica/blob/master/AP-1/V3P3_regulator.PNG)

 - **V3P3** regulator use a buck-boost converter TPS6306 that allows operation from VSYS below 3.3V.

 - **V3P3 and VUSB** regulators use same IC type TPS6306 and share MSYNC3M
-  signal.
+  synchronization signal.

-- **V3P3 regulator** is turned ON respective to uP power-up/power-down sequence.
+- **V3P3 regulator** is turned ON according to AM3356 power-up/power-down

-- drive (uC) **MSYNC3M** HIGH to turn ON the power saving mode; this mode needs to be available for system testing to evaluate its contribution to overall performance.
+  sequence requirements.

-- default: drive (uC) **MSYNC3M** with a clock signal of 2.4MHz (2.2MHz to 2.6MHz) as described in 3.2.6. to allow decreasing system noise.
+- drive (uC) **MSYNC3M** by default with a clock signal of 2.4MHz (2.2MHz to 2.6MHz) as described in 3.2.6. to allow decreasing system noise.

+- drive (uC) **MSYNC3M** HIGH to turn ON the power saving mode; this mode needs to be available for evaluation.

 - drive (uC) **EN** HIGH to turn ON the regulator.

-- **VMON** signal is monitoring the V3P3 voltage - connected to uC A/D
+- **VMON** signal wired to uC A/D converter monitors the V3P3 voltage.
-  converter.

-- use test points t69 and t65 to determine V3P3 load current.
+- use test points t69 and t65 to measure V3P3 load current.

 ***